2022 in Estonian football: III liiga

 The III liiga's competition format is the same as in the previous seasons.
 Each group has eleven or twelve competitors from which the first club gets promoted to II liiga and the second-placed team takes part in the promotion play-offs, where North - East and South - West go head-to-head.
 The winners from both pairs go against the 12th teams in II liiga.
 The clubs, which finish the year 11th and 12th, get relegated to IV liiga.
 The 10th team takes part of the relegation play-offs.
 As usual, reserve teams, which have their main team in II liiga, are ineligible for promotion.
 These teams are Tartu Welco X (South), Rakvere Tarvas II (East) and Tallinna Flora IV (West).
-The season starts on the 9th of April.
+The season starts on 9 April.